netgiro/netgiro.github.io/checkout.md

  <br><br>
 - This method needs to be called periodically to check status of cart when customer confirms/rejects cart.

-- If `ConfirmationType = Automatic or ServerCallback`, this method just tells provider that loan is created.
+- If `ConfirmationType = Automatic or ServerCallback`, this method just tells provider that payment is created.
 - If `ConfirmationType = Manual`, this method tells provider that customer confirmed cart and after that provider needs to confirm it by calling `ConfirmCart`.

  <br>